browniebroke/browniebroke.com/src/posts/2021-01-07-convert-requirements-to-pyproject/index.md

   --to-path=pyproject.toml
 ```

+This converts some package metadata and add the dependencies which are listed in your `setup.py`.

 ## Convert development dependencies

 The development dependencies are located in `requirements.in` (as I used [pip-tools]), and to not overwrite the dependencies from the previous step, let's write them to a temporary file: